letskhabar/HacktoberFest-2020/README.md

 ```bash
 git clone https://github.com/your-username/HacktoberFest-2020.git
 ```
-* Open HacktoberFest-2020 Folder in your Favorite text editor
+* Open HacktoberFest-2020 Folder in your Terminal or Command prompt using the command below

+cd HacktoberFest-2020

 * Create a branch

 ```bash